ilyassmoummad/ProtoCLR/README.md

 ---

 ## Checkpoints
-The pre-trained ProtoCLR model checkpoint is available on Hugging Face and can be directly accessed and integrated into your bioacoustic projects.
+The pre-trained ProtoCLR model checkpoint, trained for 300 epochs, is now available on Hugging Face and can be directly accessed and integrated into your bioacoustic projects.

 - [ProtoCLR CvT-13 300 epochs model checkpoint](https://huggingface.co/ilyassmoummad/ProtoCLR)